Robotics2020/RobEx02_sensor-controller/README.md

 #### Publisher Node

-The [publisher node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/publisher_node/publisher_node) simulates a set of 6 sensors for encoder readings.
+The [publisher node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/publisher_node/main.py) simulates a set of 6 sensors for encoder readings.
 Thus it sends periodically information about the position of 6 joints.

 #### Subscriber Node

-The [subscriber node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/publisher_node) simulates a set of 6 controllers for the joints.
+The [subscriber node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/publisher_node/main.py) simulates a set of 6 controllers for the joints.
 It reads the information about the position of 6 joints and prints such readings to stdout.

 ### Messages

-The information about the posiition of 6 joints is yielded by the [SensorArray](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg_msgs/msg/SensorArray.msg) message type.
+The information about the position of 6 joints is yielded by the [SensorArray](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg_msgs/msg/SensorArray.msg) message type.

 #### SensorArray